mxyx-club/TheOtherUs-Edited/README.md

  - #### Newly added:

     - New roles added: Juggernaut and Doomsayer
-    - synchronized cd at the beginning of game
+    - Synchronized cooldown at the start of game
-    - Add a "hundred players" mod
+    - Integrating the "CrowdedMod" feature into the game
     - Better map options
-    - implant with multi-language, more convinent for further translation on mods with other languages
+    - Added ModTranslation, more convinent for further translation on mods with other languages
-    - Fungus forest: add with randomly born and more spots for Disperser
+    - Fungus Aorest: add with randomly born and more spots for Disperser
-    - Torch: add an option to increase the rate of eyesight
+    - Torch: Add an option to increase the rate of Vision
-    - Shifter: add the option that can switch Neutral roles
+    - Shifter: Add the option that can switch Neutral Roles
-    - Bait: newly add the option of only being given to crewmates
+    - Bait: Newly add the option of only being given to Crewmates
-    - Swooper: now a Neutral role not an Imposter role
+    - Swooper: Now a Neutral role not an Imposter Role
-    - Jackal: newly added with a option that Imposters can see if their teammates get turned to follower
+    - Jackal: Newly added with a option that Imposters can see if their teammates get turned to Sidekick
-    - Neutral: Their missions are now fake so their missions won't impact on crewmates
+    - Neutral: Their tasks are now fake so their tasks won't impact on Crewmates
-    - Amnisiac: delete the limitation of fake missions (Amnisiac may do missions before acquire a role, but won't impact on crewmates)
+    - Amnisiac: Delete the limitation of fake Tasks (Amnisiac may do Tasks before acquire a role, but won't impact on Crewmates)

  - #### Bugs fixed

-    - Pursuer: can't win with other teams except Imposters
+    - Pursuer: Can't win with other teams except Imposters
-    - Fungus forest: fix the eyesight problem
+    - Fungle: Fix the Vision problem
-    - Torch: Fix the eyesight problem
+    - Torch: Fix the Vision problem
-    - Sheriff: fix the problem that can't figure out who is the Deputy in the game
+    - Sheriff: Fix the problem that can't figure out who is the Deputy in the game
     - Fix other bugs

 </details>